BII REPORT: Why HTML5 Is Still Not Ready For Prime Time

 - HTML5 has a burgeoning fragmentation problem: This is the very problem it is often trumpeted as a solution to.
 According to Appcelerator’s Michael King, there is a 30% differential on feature support across browsers.
 In other words, some HTML5 features may be supported in Chrome, but not in Safari or Firefox.
 This problem carries into mobile browsers as well.
 This undermines the idea that developers can create one HTML5 app and deploy it across all platforms.

 - Apple, Google, and Facebook have all defriended HTML5 – for the time being: Facebook has abandoned its HTML5-heavy app for one built from scratch with Apple’s iOS SDK.
+Facebook’s rating in the app store has jumped from 1.5 starts to 4 stars only a few weeks after launching the new app.
 While the development of the mobile web is clearly in Facebook’s business interest because HTML5 supports payments for mobile web apps, it’s not clear that it’s Apple or Google’s interest.
 Consumers strongly favour apps to the mobile web at the moment, and Apple and Google take a cut of native app transactions.

-- But, the promise of HTML5 remains: Zuckerberg had this to say about HTML5: “It’s not that HTML5 is bad.
-I’m actually, long-term, really excited about it.”
-His regret was not that Facebook spent two years dithering on HTML5, but that it spent two years on HTML5 when it wasn’t ready, or, as he put it, “it just wasn’t there.”
+- But, the promise of HTML5 remains: Zuckerberg had this to say about HTML5 last week: “It’s not that HTML5 is bad.
+I’m actually, long-term, really excited about it” His regret was not that Facebook spent two years dithering on HTML5, but that it spent two years on HTML5 when it wasn’t ready, or, as he put it, “it just wasn’t there.”
 As we’ve argued before, HTML5 is the more promising technology in the long-term, which Zuckerberg alluded to in his interview.

 In full, BI Intelligence’s reports on HTML5 analyse: